Vista Outdoor

-Vista Outdoor Inc. is an American designer, manufacturer, and marketer of outdoor sports and recreation products.
-It operates in two markets: shooting sports and outdoor products.
-It is a "house of brands" with more than 40 labels and subsidiaries.
-It trades under "VSTO" on the New York Stock Exchange.
-Vista Outdoor is the parent company to many ammunition makers, including Federal, CCI, and Remington.
-In mid 2022, Vista Outdoor announced its intent to split into different companies with new names and stock symbol; One company will focus on sporting goods while the other will focus on ammunition and firearms accessories.
+Vista Outdoor Inc. was an American designer, manufacturer, and marketer that operated in two segments: shooting sports and outdoor products.
+It was a "house of brands" with more than 40 labels and subsidiaries.

+Vista Outdoor was the parent company to many ammunition makers, including Federal, CCI, and Remington.

+In November 2024, Vista Outdoor separated its outdoor products business into an independent, publicly traded company, Revelyst, and the shooting products business, named The Kinetic Group, became a wholly owned subsidiary of Czechoslovak Group.
+Revelyst was subsequently acquired by Strategic Value Partners in January 2025.

 History

 Alliant Techsystems (ATK), entered the ammunition and outdoor products business in 2001.
 ATK grew through acquisitions and a large increase in demand for ammunition for police, hunting, and other private uses.

 ATK told its regulators in December 2014 that it intended first to merge its defense and satellite businesses with Orbital Sciences, and then spin off its sporting goods and ammunition business as a stand-alone public company to be named Vista Outdoor.
 Vista Outdoor signed an agreement for a $350 million secured loan with a term of five years and a $400 million revolving line of credit.
 Proceeds were partially used to pay down debt.
 ATK and Orbital Sciences filed a joint proxy statement and prospectus describing the share issuance with the Securities and Exchange Commission on December 17, 2014.
 The same month, the Department of Justice approved to the merger and spinoff.

 ATK spun-off Vista Outdoor after merging with Orbital Sciences and became Orbital ATK on February 9, 2015.
 Anyone holding ATK common stock at the end of the business day on February 2, 2015, received two shares of Vista Outdoor common stock.
 Eligible shareholders had their brokerage account credited or received a book-entry account statement reflecting their ownership.
 Vista Outdoor was thus initially 100% owned by ATK shareholders.
 Vista Outdoor stock traded on a "when-issued" basis from January 29, 2015, to February 9, 2015.
 It began "regular way" trading on the New York Stock Exchange on February 10, 2015, under the ticker symbol "VSTO."
 Shareholders were not required to make any payment or take action of any kind.
 This transaction was conducted on a tax-free basis.
 U.S. shareholders generally did not have to recognize a gain or loss for federal tax purposes.